 - Providing travel information to help ensure customers are informed before and during their journeys.

-- Helping manage the impact of planned activity such as roadworks and public events, by working with relevant parties.
+- Helping manage the impact of planned activity such as roadworks and public events, by working with relevant parties to minimise disruption.

 - Reviewing signalised intersection designs and developing or enhancing traffic signals’ software to improve safety and efficiency.